DemandCube/NeverwinterDP/docs/dataflow-development-howto.md

 `````````

-DataflowMessage:     is an object that hold your data in byte format.
+DataflowMessage:     the object that holds your data in byte format.
-DataflowTaskContext: is an object that hold the dataflow running environment and resources
+DataflowTaskContext: the object that hold the dataflow running environment and resources

 ##Configure The Dataflow Log Splitter##

-The configuration look as follows
+The Log Splitter configuration.
+This is required for Scribengin to parse and create the dataflow

 `````````
   {